dottxt-ai/outlines/docs/welcome.md

 Organizations are included either because they use Outlines as a dependency in a public repository, or because of direct communication between members of the Outlines team and employees at these organizations.

-Make sure to take a look at what the [community is building](community/examples.md)!
+Still not convinced, read [what people say about us](community/feedback.md).
+And make sure to take a look at what the [community is building](community/examples.md)!

 ## Philosophy